-About a year after we adopted our son I was ready to adopt again.
+About a year after we adopted our son I was ready for adopting again.
 We had had a wonderful experience with our first adoption.
 Since the adoption process can take one to two years, we decided to get started.
 There was only one problem: We did not have the money saved up.
 That was the first obstacle we had to jump over.

 As I began to talk to my husband about adopting again, several issues arose.
 Were we ready to add another child to our family?
 How were we going to get the money?
 What agency were we going to use?
 How was this going to affect our son?
 Did we want an open or closed adoption?
 Could I handle two kids?
 Could I handle it emotionally?